Operator learning for models of tear film breakup: Results

 \subsection{Experimental data}

+The experimental data used in this study were collected at Indiana University as part of a study approved by the Biomedical Institutional Review Board \citep{awisi-gyauChangesCornealDetection2019a}.
+Fluorescein imaging data were obtained from 25 participants.
+Prior to enrollment, all subjects completed a screening procedure and subsequently attended two study visits, during which ten imaging trials were performed at each visit.
+Individuals who wore contact lenses or had received a clinical diagnosis of dry eye disease were excluded from participation.

+Each trial consisted of a sequence of ocular surface images acquired at intervals of either $0.2$ or $0.25$ seconds, depending on the camera frame rate.
+At the start of each trial, a 2 microliter drop of 2\% sodium fluorescein solution was instilled into the eye \citep{carlson2016clinical}.
+The tear film was illuminated using a cobalt blue excitation filter (494 nm), and the emitted fluorescence was captured through a Wratten no. 8 yellow barrier filter positioned along the imaging axis.
+Under this illumination, fluorescein within the tear film emitted green light with a wavelength of approximately 521 nm, which was recorded by the imaging system \citep{book}.

+To begin the recording, subjects were instructed to blink three times in order to distribute the fluorescein uniformly across the tear film.
+During these initial blinks, the illumination intensity was kept low, and a custom MATLAB algorithm \cite{wuEffectsIncreasingOcular2015} was used to estimate the initial fluorescein concentration, which was assumed to be spatially uniform over the corneal surface.
+Following the third blink, the illumination was increased to a predetermined high-intensity setting, and subjects were asked to keep their eyes open for as long as possible.
+Data collection continued until the next blink, which marked the end of the trial.

-Driscoll et al.~\cite{driscollFittingODEModels2023} fit 467 intensity time series of presumed TBU to the ODE model using traditional inverse problem optimization, thereby producing solutions $h$ and $c$ consistent with the observed intensity.
+\citet{driscollFittingODEModels2023} fit 467 intensity time series of presumed TBU to the ODE model using traditional inverse problem optimization, thereby producing solutions $h$ and $c$ consistent with the observed intensity.
 Our ML models are meant to accomplish the same predictions without reference to the mathematical models once trained.
 Note that only cases for which a good ODE fit was found were reported in that work, introducing a form of bias, and that the possible existence of fits to $I$ nearly as good with different predictions of $h$ and $c$ is unknown.
-Moreover, while the ODE-trained predictors have learned the dynamics from the same mathematical models as in~\cite{driscollFittingODEModels2023}, the PDE-trained predictors have a presumably more physically realistic picture of the dynamics.
-Thus, while we continue to report "errors" in the following results with respect to~\cite{driscollFittingODEModels2023} as reference values, they might better be described as "discrepancies" for the PDE predictions.
+Moreover, while the ODE-trained predictors have learned the dynamics from the same mathematical models as in~\citet{driscollFittingODEModels2023}, the PDE-trained predictors presumably have a more physically realistic picture of the dynamics.
+Thus, while we continue to report "errors" in the following results with respect to~\citet{driscollFittingODEModels2023} as reference values, they might better be described as "discrepancies" for the PDE predictions.

+\autoref{fig:example-predictions-experimental} shows example predictions of all the learners for two of the experimental intensity inputs.
+Compared to predictions on synthetic data as seen in \autoref{fig:example-predictions-synthetic-ode} and \autoref{fig:example-predictions-synthetic-pde}, the predictions show more variance and less accuracy, particularly for thickness prediction, though conclusions cannot be drawn from only two examples.